-“Wherever my locker is, I am at home.”
+“Wherever My Locker Is, I Am At Home.”
 Meeting German Soldiers in Lithuania

 As Russia continues its deadly assault on the Ukrainian people, Germany is stationing a permanent brigade in Lithuania to secure NATO’s eastern border.
-NARA reporter Marlen meets Rapheal and Danny – two soldiers already on the ground – who are among the nearly 5,000 troops expected to be stationed here.
+NARA reporter Marlen Busse meets Raphael and Danny – two soldiers already on the ground – who are among the nearly 5,000 troops expected to be stationed here.

 A historical shift